 Rhyolite ghost town: Summary

-Rhyolite is 120 miles from Las Vegas and only a few miles east of Death Valley, so if you’re planning to travel through that area, you may want to consider stopping by.
-For more information, check out the official Death Valley page for Rhyolite.
+So if you’re planning to travel through these cities, or the Beatty, Nevada area, you may want to consider stopping by.
+For more information, check out the official national park page for the Rhyolite ghost town.